 To qualify for certification, a participant must receive a minimum of 45 credit hours of NACOLE certified training and attend two annual NACOLE conferences within three consecutive years.
 Of those 45 credit hours, participants must receive a minimum of 1.5 credit hours in each of NACOLE’s 6 core competencies (Civilian Oversight of Law Enforcement, Investigations, the Public and Transparency, Law, Policing/Law Enforcement Policies & Procedures, Remediation and Discipline).
 In addition, participants are required to read two items from the approved reading list.
 All certification requirements must be completed in a three-year period.

 After the initial certification, a participant can maintain their certification by receiving no less than 30 credit hours of NACOLE certified training and attending a minimum of one annual NACOLE Conference within the following three year period.
-In addition, those seeking to maintain their certification will be required to read two additional entries from the approved reading list during this time.
+Those seeking to maintain their certification will also be required to read two additional entries from the approved reading list during this time.
 The three year recertification period will begin on January 1st of the year following the completion of the initial certification.
 If recertification is not completed in this three-year period, participants must re-apply for the initial certification and complete all requirements to obtain new CPO credentials.